nanolith/SIMEX/docs/SASM_Design.md

 Because the preprocessor must also track lines, it runs input through two state machines.
 The first simply checks for white space or line ends and its actions update the physical line number.
-The second performs the actions above.
+For simplicity sake, this state machine also filters comments.
+Comments and whitespace are reduced to a minimal amount, which makes subsequent lexing and parsing easier.
+The second state machine performs lexical analysis on the input filtered by the first state machine.